FishNet: Inspiring action for sustainable fisheries

 - We want to foster the sharing of ideas across borders, explore what fisheries have in common across the world and initiate community-based fisheries management

-- We want to demystify the complex ideas surrounding sustainable fisheries and encourage much-needed dialogue
+- We want to demystify the complex ideas surrounding sustainable fisheries and encourage much-needed dialogue, and

 - Ultimately, we hope to increase consumer literacy regarding fisheries and inspire action for sustainable fisheries.

-We want to involve as many individuals interested in sustainable fisheries as possible and the number of Fishnet members continues to grow steadily.
-Why not:
+We want to get as many individuals as possible interested in sustainable fisheries.
+The number of FishNet followers continues to grow steadily – why not visit FishNet on Facebook?